What fees can I expect to pay?

 Owing to the introduction of the National Credit Act, banks no longer charge their clients valuation fees.
 Instead, this fee is now incorporated into the bank’s initiation fees.

 Your bank’s initiation fees

 The National Credit Act now allows finance providers to charge their customers up to R6 037.50 (R5 250+VAT) initiation fees.

 SA Home Loans: trusted South African house bond provider

-SA Home Loans takes pride in providing flexible bonds and amazing service.
-Unlike banks, which typically serve customers using set requirements, SA Home Loans offers a personal approach to home finance.
-Our bond options include innovative bonds that are tailored to the unique needs and risk profiles of our clients.
+SA Home Loans takes pride in providing flexible bonds and innovative products that are tailored to the unique needs and risk profiles of our clients.